Scenarios for Remote At-Home VO Recording

 Recorded at home, engineered by the voice actor

-There may or may not be a parallel Source Connect recording of the performance on the sound engineer’s end, giving the producers an extra copy as a backup.
+There is typically a parallel Source Connect recording of the performance on the sound engineer’s end, with the actor expected to send in their studio’s saved file as a backup.

-The session is typically directed via Zoom or BlueJeans conferencing apps, either with video or just audio.
+The session is typically directed via Zoom conferencing apps with video or sometimes solely through Source Connect with audio only.

 Record at home, remotely engineered by a sound engineer

-This scenario I’ve experienced once, yet it seemed to work beautifully.
-It plays out the most like VO sessions used to play out- with the actor just acting and the engineer doing the engineering.
+This scenario is less frequent, but it happens.
+It plays out the most like VO sessions used to play out- with the actor just acting and the engineer doing most all of the engineering (except for the at-home actor adjusting the audio input level).

-Conferencing software such as Zoom allows full commandeering of a remote computer.
+Conferencing software such as Zoom allows full commandeering of a remote computer’s recording software.
 So, if the sound engineer takes control of the voice actor’s home computer, all aspects of the recording process can be monitored and modified easily.
 The remote engineer can not only set levels but also make sure files and takes are properly labeled, saved and finally transferred.

 This leaves the actor to only focus on acting (reading the script and being directed) and the engineer to what they typically do as well.
 This has the extra benefit of fuller oversight by the audio expert engineer, freeing the actor to do their thing.
 The downside might be an actor being unwilling or at least uneasy with anyone remotely taking charge of their computer.